NOAA-OWP/t-route/contributing.md

 git add <list of your changed files>
 ```

-### 10. Commit your chnages to the checked out development branch
+### 10. Commit your changes to the checked out development branch
 Commits should be accompanied by a concise and brief comment.
 Like the "save" button in a word processor, commits should be made early and often.

 ```